Furry Amino: Drink your

 This is great, I want to try Amino web version before installing it on my phone.

 If you go to the site – No, you can’t.
-Unlike twitter, skype, Telegram, and practically every other social network tool Amino is a community that shuns your computer!
+Unlike Twitter, Skype, Telegram, and practically every other social network tool Amino is a community that shuns your computer!
 Because that’s ancient technology!
 Who uses desktops anymore right?
 No one that’s who!
-You like typing on chat with a professional grade keyboard and mouse?
-Then they better be Bluetooth or you better be running an Android virtual box.
-Otherwise be prepared to be cursed to your touchscreen keyboard.
 For those who are used to slamming out entire paragraphs on your touchscreen because you’re super-bored at work then you’re ready to rock and roll.
 If you hate your keyboard touchscreen.
 Then Amino in general is going to really suck for you.

 Welcome to Furry Amino!
 Poof!
 Your a Cyborg!